ecalder6/azure-gaming/README.md

 ## Pricing
 To game on the cloud on Azure, you will have to pay for the virtual machine, outgoing data bandwidth from the VM, and managed disk (See [Q & A](#q--a) for managed disk).

 You can pick between 2 kinds of VM: standard and low priority.
 A low priority VM is around **60%** cheaper than a standard VM.
-The downside is that a low priority VM can be shutdown at any time.
+The downside is that a low priority VM can be shutdown or removed at any time.
+See [Q & A](#q--a) for how to add back a low priority VM once it's removed.

 The calculators below are prepopulated with an estimated monthly price for playing 35 hours a month in West US 2 region.
 It assumes that you stream at an averge of around 30 Mbits/second (13.5 GBs an hour) and use one 128GB managed disk.
 You can divide the total by 35 to find the estimated cost per hour.